A Complete Guide to Invoice Factoring

 Recourse vs. Non-Recourse Factoring

-When we look at the two types of factoring, we are referring to who will assume the risk if a customer doesn’t pay what they owe.
+When we look at recourse vs. non-recourse factoring, we refer to who will assume the risk if a customer doesn’t pay what they owe.

-The most common type of factoring is a recourse agreement, but there are companies that offer both options to their clients.
+The most common type of factoring is a recourse agreement, but some companies offer both options to their clients.
 Some may even offer a modified version of recourse factoring to make their services more attractive.

-This is by far the most common type of factoring and basically means that your company will need to buy back any invoices that the factoring company is unable to collect payment on.
-In this situation, the liability for non-payment is on your business, which is why it is the most common service option offered by factoring companies.
+This is the most common type of factoring and means that your company will need to buy back any invoices that the factoring company cannot collect payment on.
+In this situation, non-payment liability is on your business, which is why it is the most common service option offered by factoring companies.

-The factor is required to make every effort to collect payment from your customer on your behalf; however, if they are unsuccessful, you will need to repay the funds that are currently owed and attempt to collect the customer payment yourself.
-If you are unable to collect from your customers, you must accept the loss.
+The factor is required to make every effort to collect payment from your customer on your behalf.
+However, if they are unsuccessful, you will need to repay the funds currently owed and attempt to collect the customer payment yourself.
+If you cannot collect from your customer, you must accept the loss.

-Non-recourse factoring agreements are less common because the risk of non-payment is assumed by the factoring company.
+Non-recourse factoring agreements are less common because the factoring company assumes the risk of non-payment.
 So, if your customers default, the factor will not require you to pay them back.

 However, it is important to note that non-recourse factoring does not protect your business from all risks and usually comes with strict conditions such as credit limits, concentration restrictions, and other criteria.
 In most cases, the factoring company will only assume the risk in very specific circumstances, for example, if your debtor declares bankruptcy.
 Plus, if your debtors have bad credit histories, their invoices may not even be eligible for non-recourse factoring.

-Non-recourse factoring agreements typically include a higher (often much higher) factoring fee, so to determine whether the cost is worth it, you will need to clearly understand the stipulations and conditions of your factoring agreement.
+Non-recourse factoring agreements typically include a higher (often much higher) factoring fee, so to determine whether the cost is worth it, you will need to understand the stipulations and conditions of your factoring agreement clearly.

 Modified recourse factoring combines elements of both recourse and non-recourse factoring.
-With this option, the factor will have credit insurance/ receivables insurance in place and will therefore be able to offer you protection if your debtors are unable to pay their invoices due to bankruptcy.
+With this option, the factor will have credit insurance/ receivables insurance in place.
+It will therefore offer you protection if your debtors are unable to pay their invoices due to bankruptcy.
 However, the factoring company usually only accepts the risk up to a certain point.
 For example, the factor may have a 60-day deadline for your client filing bankruptcy.
-So, if your customer files for bankruptcy within 60 days of the invoice due date, the factor will assume the risk; however, if they file for bankruptcy after the deadline, then the risk is on you, and you will have to repay your advance to the factoring company.
+So, if your customer files for bankruptcy within 60 days of the invoice due date, the factor will assume the risk.
+However, if they file for bankruptcy after the deadline, then the risk is on you, and you will have to repay your advance to the factoring company.

 Again, the specifics will all depend on the factoring company you choose.
 With some factoring companies, if your customer refuses to pay for another reason, like a service or quality issue, then you will either be held liable for the invoice, or the factoring company may give you the option to exchange the invoice for another one of the same value.